tnear/linux/hostname.md

 ```

 ## Get IP address
-Use the `-I, --all-ip-addresses` flag to get an IP address.
+Use `-I, --all-ip-addresses` to get a machine's IP address.
 ```
 $ hostname -I
 192.168.122.236